googleapis/google-cloud-cpp/README.md

 cmake --build build-output
 (cd build-output && ctest --output-on-failure)
 ```

-On Linux and macOS you can speed up the build by replacing the
+You can speed up the build by replacing the
 `cmake --build build-output` step with:

 ```bash
 cmake --build build-output -- -j $(nproc)
 ```
-You will find compiled binaries in `build-output/` respective to their source path.
+You will find compiled binaries in `build-output/` respective to their source paths.

 #### Windows